holidayextras/the-wall-templater-dustjs/README.md

 	A helper to calc straight distance using two locations with lat and long.

 - _loadTemplate
 	A special helper so we can load templates with a namespace.
+Can pass through variables to the templates.

 - _formatDate
 	using `momentjs` this helper takes a date string and a format and returns a formatted date string.